thornjad/unbroken/README.md

 # Unbroken

-OSX-Arc theme collection is a flat light theme collection based on Arc with elements for GTK 3 and GTK 2 based desktop environments like Cinnamon, Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.
+Unbroken is a flat light theme based on Arc for GTK 3 based desktop environments like Cinnamon, Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

-## OSX-Arc Collection is available in three variants

 ##### Unbroken